alexpreynolds/biostar-handbook-web/www/tools/bcftools/bcftools_snpcalling.md

 	OUT='experiment1.bam'
 	generate_experimental_data; align_experimental_data

 	# Create the second sample.
+Tagged as sample2.
 	TAG='@RG\tID:id2\tSM:sample2\tLB:lib2'
 	OUT='experiment2.bam'
 	generate_experimental_data; align_experimental_data

 	# Create the third sample.
+Tagged as sample3.
+	TAG='@RG\tID:id3\tSM:sample3\tLB:lib3'
+	OUT='experiment3.bam'

 	# Note that we are not generating a new data below!
 	# Thus the third sample will come from the same genome as the second.
 	# We do this to see how this will manifest itself in the VCF file.
-	TAG='@RG\tID:id3\tSM:sample3\tLB:lib3'
-	OUT='experiment3.bam'

 	# Create the alignment for the third experiment.
 	align_experimental_data